-What a contrast is there between such a practice and the mild, but certain, means recommended in these pages!-means which may be readily proved are far more efficacious in relieving pain, than all the torturing surgical operations in the world.
+What a contrast there is between such a practice and the mild but certain means recommended in these pages !-means which may be readily proved to be far more efficacious in relieving pain than all the torturing surgical operations in the world.
 The Oriental Pills and Solar Elixir cause no unpleasantness; on the contrary, they are powerful, yet soothing and mild in their operation.
-They substitute calmness, tranquillity, and balmy sleep, in the place of pain, weariness, and restless nights; a restoration of long-lost limbs, and, during the continuation of life, a cessation of many distressing pains.
+They substitute calmness, tranquillity, and balmy sleep, in the place of pain, weariness, and restless nights; a renovation of longdisused limbs, and, during the continuation of life, a cessation of many distressing pains.
 I speak from much experience when I say that, by the use of these medicines, the tortures of rheumatism have been more readily relieved than by either veratine, morphia, or colchicum; and if they are persevered in, according to the directions given with each, the chronic rheumatism may be erased from the list of those diseases which have been deemed incurable.

-In chronic rheumatism, where sleep has been a stranger to the eyes, the Solar Elixir, given according to the directions, has succeeded in procuring refreshing sleep, after opium (and its preparations) had completely failed.
-Indeed, the consolatory and assuaging relief that it has afforded to numbers suffering therefrom, justly entitles it to be proclaimed as the greatest discovery the world ever produced for the cure of pain and debility.
+In chronic rheumatism, where sleep has been a stranger to the eyes, the Solar Elixir, given according to the directions, has succeeded in inducing refreshing sleep, after opium and its preparations have completely failed.
+Indeed, the consolatory and assuaging relief that it has afforded to numbers suffering therefrom, justly entitles it to be proclaimed as the greatest discovery the world has ever produced for the cure of pain and debility.